azavea/pfb-network-connectivity/README.md

 #### Notes for Windows users

 1. Ensure all project files checkout with LF (unix) line endings.
 The easiest way is to run `git config --global core.autocrlf false` before checking out the project.
 Alternatively, you can checkout the project, then run `git config core.autocrlf false` within the project dir, then manually fix all remaining CRLF line endings before running `vagrant up`.
-2. Run all commands in a shell with administrator permissions.
+2. Run all commands in a **shell with administrator permissions**.
 It's highly recommended to run all commands within the "Git for Windows" Git Bash shell, as that already includes an SSH client, and allows running the commands below as-is.
 3. Before starting the VM, ensure the ENV variable `PFB_SHARED_FOLDER_TYPE=virtualbox` is set.
 NFS is not supported on windows, so we need to ensure that Vagrant ignores our request for it.
 4. Do not use `vagrant reload`.
 In some cases it will create a new VM rather than autodetecting that the old one exists